ledgetech/ledge/README.md

 ### ledge.create\_worker

+syntax: `local worker = ledge.create_worker(config)`

+Creates a `worker` instance inside the current Nginx worker process, for processing background jobs.

-Background job queues can be run at varying amounts of concurrency per worker.
+Job queues can be run at varying amounts of concurrency per worker, which can be set by providing `config` here.
 See [managing qless](#managing-qless) for more details.

 ```lua
 init_worker_by_lua_block {